Eakring: Geological survey

 In the late 1930s oil exploration was undertaken by the D'Arcy Exploration Co Ltd, part of the Anglo-Iranian Oil Company.
 Using geological data from colliery workings, geologists calculated that an anticline was situated under Eakring.
 A nearby borehole at Kelham had produced oil.
 Drilling to levels between 7463 and 7468 ft had found significant quantities of oil – which turned out to be particularly significant when the Second World War and the U-Boat campaign started.

 Drilling

 Wells produced oil at Caunton and Kelham Hills.
 Their specific gravity of 0.86 qualified them to be high-grade oil.
 The UK typically had oil reserves of 5 Moilbbl, which were under strength.

-In March 1943, production began at around 100 wells, coordinated by Philip Southwell, a petroleum engineer from the D'Arcy Exploration Company (now BP), who had liaised with Lloyd Noble, president of Noble Drilling Corporation in Oklahoma.
+In March 1943, production began at around 100 wells, coordinated by Philip Southwell, a petroleum engineer from the D'Arcy Exploration Company (now BP), who had liaised with Lloyd Noble, president of Noble Drilling Corporation in Oklahoma, United States.
 During the war, the oilfield produced over 2.25 Moilbbl or perhaps 3.5 Moilbbl of oil from 170 pumps ("nodding donkeys").
 Production continued until 1964 and the wells produced 47 Moilbbl.

 The location of the wells was kept secret throughout the operation.
 American oil workers lived at the Anglican theological college at Kelham Hall.